Zeex/samp-plugin-profiler/README.txt

 * profiler_sort_output_by <what>

   Set output sort mode.
-Supported values are: calls, time, time_per_call.
+Supported values are: calls, time.
   By default output sorted by time.

+* profiler_subtract_child_time <0/1>

+  Subtract time taked by callees time from caller's total time.
+  Default is 1.